uswitch/vault-creds/README.md

 ## Usage

 This project is to be deployed in a Pod alongside the main application.
 When `vault-creds` starts it will request credentials at the path specified and continually renew their lease.
-As the Pod terminates (and this process is given an interrupt signal) the leased credential will be revoked.

 For example: